 Alcohol use disorder - responsible drinking; Drinking alcohol responsibly; Drinking in moderation

 The tips in this article are for people who:

-Healthy men up to age 65 should limit themselves to:
+Healthy men, up to age 65, should limit themselves to:

 Healthy women of all ages and healthy men over age 65 should limit themselves to:

-If alcoholism runs in your family, you may be at higher risk of becoming an alcoholic yourself.
+If alcoholism runs in your family, you may be at a higher risk of becoming an alcoholic yourself.
 Not drinking at all might be best for you.

 Many people drink now and then.
 You may have heard about some health benefits from moderate drinking.
-Some of these benefits have been proven more than others, but none of them should be used as a reason for drinking.
+Some of these benefits have been proven more than others.
+But none of them should be used as a reason for drinking.

 Some of the possible benefits of moderate drinking that have been studied are:

-Call your health care provider if:
+Call your doctor if:

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.